 10.3.2.16 Operation of aSlotTime

+An AP with the MAC variable aSlotTime equal to the long slot time shall set the Short Slot Time subfield in transmitted Beacon, Probe Response, Association Response and Reassociation Response frame to 0.
+An AP with the MAC variable aSlotTime equal to the short slot time shall set the Short Slot Time subfield in transmitted Beacon, Probe Response, Association Response and Reassociation Response frame to 1.

-A STA in which dot11ShortSlotTimeOptionImplemented is true shall set the MAC variable aSlotTime to the short slot value upon transmission or reception of Beacon, Probe Response, Association Response, and Reassociation Response frames from the BSS that the STA has joined or started and that have the Short Slot Time subfield equal to 1.
-The STA shall set the MAC variable aSlotTime to the long slot value upon transmission or reception of Beacon, Probe Response, Association Response, and Reassociation Response frames from the BSS that the STA has joined or started and that have the Short Slot Time subfield equal to 0.
+A non-AP STA in which dot11ShortSlotTimeOptionImplemented and dot11ShortSlotTimeOptionActivated are true shall set the MAC variable aSlotTime to the short slot time upon reception of Beacon, Probe Response, Association Response, and Reassociation Response frames with the Short Slot Time subfield value equal to 1 from the AP that the STA is associated or associating to.
+A non-AP STA shall set the MAC variable aSlotTime to the long slot time upon reception of Beacon, Probe Response, Association Response, and Reassociation Response frames with the Short Slot Time subfield value equal to 1 from the AP that the STA is associated or associating to.

-A STA in which dot11ShortSlotTimeOptionImplemented is false shall set the MAC variable aSlotTime to the long slot value at all times.
+A STA in which dot11ShortSlotTimeOptionImplemented is false shall set the MAC variable aSlotTime to the long slot time at all times.
 A STA in which dot11ShortSlotTimeOptionImplemented is not present, or whose PHY supports only a single slot time value shall set the MAC variable aSlotTime to the PHY characteristic aSlotTime.

 NOTE—The MAC variable aSlotTime is distinct from the PHY characteristic aSlotTime.
 Outside this subclause, the MAC uses the MAC variable aSlotTime whenever the value of aSlotTime is required.